Ninja is leaving Twitch for Microsoft’s Mixer – TechCrunch

 We’ve loved watching Ninja on Twitch over the years and are proud of all that he’s accomplished for himself and his family, and the gaming community.
 We wish him the best of luck in his future endeavors.

-Surprisingly quickly, Twitch took away Ninja’s ‘Partnered’ check mark, the Twitch equivalent of a verified blue tick.
+Surprisingly quickly, Twitch took away Ninja’s “Partnered” check mark, the Twitch equivalent of a verified blue tick.

 Ninja announced the news via video: